 Here we are, British summertime is officially around the corner as May came to a rainy close yesterday.
-Despite the unlucky weather, this week has been shining with reasons to celebrate.
-Monday marked the beginning of The Takeover at The Customs House in South Shields.
+Despite the unlucky weather, this week has been shining with reasons for me to celebrate!
+Monday marked the beginning of The Takeover Exhibition at The Customs House in South Shields.
 By Tuesday, I found my own double-page spread in the local newspaper...

 The Takeover is an annual arts festival ran by teenagers for young people in the North East, up to the age of 25, to get involved, showcase their talents, take creative workshops and network.
 Five of my artworks were lent to The Customs House Gallery this year for The Takeover Exhibition and many flocked to the Gallery Preview for the grand opening on Monday evening.

 My boyfriend and I arrived at the upstairs venue before the refreshments were served at 7:30pm and we were met with a well curated exhibition, filled with diverse pieces decorating the walls.
 It seemed that no particular age group, style or medium stole the show and the space itself was large enough to comfortably accommodate all of the people who arrived after us.